learn-co-curriculum/dsc-pivot-tables-pandas/README.md

 <img src='images/Image_201_unstack.png'>

-By telling the `.unstack()` call which index we want to unstack, we can move it from the index section over to the right as a variable column--`.stack()` would do the exact opposite, moving data to the left and making it a level of the index.
+By telling the `.unstack()` call which index we want to unstack, we can move it from the index section over to the right as a variable column -- `.stack()` would do the exact opposite, moving data to the left and making it a level of the index.

 ## Summary